 Whether they are twice-exceptional, gifted and quirky, or just odd, you know you have a complex kid when the teachers, doctors, and other parents in your life don’t seem to understand your kid and the standard parenting advice or processes aren’t helping you and your family thrive.

 Welcome to the tribe.
-Kate Arms and Jen Merrill are committed to supporting parents who are raising bright kids who struggle.
+Kate Arms, Jen Merrill, and Chris Wells are committed to supporting parents who are raising bright kids who struggle.
 We’ve been there, done that, are still in the middle of it, and we want you to know that you are not alone.
 And you are not a bad parent for feeling exhausted, frustrated, or overwhelmed.